 Vicinity of Illeginni Islet: This species is not known to occur in the vicinity of Illeginni Islet.
-Dwarf sperm whales have been documented in French Polynesia and in Guam, but there are no documented occurrences or abundance estimates in the deep ocean areas of the RMI (Reeves et al. 1999; Miller 2007).
+Kogia sp. whales have been documented in French Polynesia, Guam, and the Northern Mariana Islands, and K. sima has confirmed sightings in Samoa (Reeves et al. 1999; Miller 2007).
+There are no documented occurrences or abundance estimates in the deep ocean areas of the RMI (Reeves et al. 1999; Miller 2007).

-4.1.13 Fraser's dolphin (Lagenodelphis hosei)
+4.1.13 Fraser's Dolphin (Lagenodelphis hosei)

 Species Description.
 Fraser's dolphins are protected under the MMPA and are not listed under the ESA.
-Fraser's dolphins have been observed in groups of 10 to 100 individuals (NMFS 2015d) and feed on mid-water fishes, squids, and shrimps (Jefferson and Leatherwood 1994; Perrin et al. 1994).
-Available data do not show strong evidence of calving seasonality, but slight peaks may occur in spring, summer, or fall.
+This species of dolphin grows to lengths of 2.7 m (8.9 ft) and weighs up to 210 kg (463 lb; Dolar 2002).
+Fraser's dolphins have been observed in groups of 10 to 100 individuals (NOAA 2018a) and feed on mid-water fishes, squids, and shrimps (Perrin et al. 1994).
+Available data do not show strong evidence of calving seasonality, but slight peaks may occur in spring and fall (Dolar 2002).
 While no empirical data on hearing ability for this species are available, functional hearing is estimated to occur between approximately 150 Hz and 160 kHz, placing them among the group of cetaceans that can hear mid-frequency sounds (Southall et al. 2007).

 Distribution.
-Fraser's dolphin is a tropical, subtropical, and warm temperate species with a cosmopolitan distribution (NMFS 2015d).
-These dolphins are generally found in waters deeper than 1,000 m (3,300 ft) and can occur near coastlines where the continental shelf is narrow (NMFS 2015d).
-In the offshore eastern tropical Pacific, this species is distributed mainly in upwelling-modified waters (Au and Perryman 1985; Reilly 1990).
-This does not appear to be a migratory species, and little is known about its potential migrations.
-No specific information regarding routes, seasons, or resighting rates in specific areas is available.
+Fraser's dolphin is a tropical, subtropical, and warm temperate species, distributed between 30° N and 30° S with a cosmopolitan distribution (Dolar 2002).
+These dolphins are generally found in waters deeper than 1,000 m (3,300 ft) and can occur near coastlines where the continental shelf is narrow (NOAA 2018a).
+In the eastern tropical pacific, Fraser's dolphins were observed at least 15 km (8 nm) from the shore and most often 45 to 110 km (24 to 59 nm) from shore in waters 1,500 to 2,500 m (4,900 to 8,200 ft) deep (Dolar 2002) This does not appear to be a migratory species, and little is known about its movements.

 Threats.
 Fraser's dolphins are susceptible to the same potential threats that are generally applicable to all cetacean species known to occur in the Action Area.
+Major threats for this species include entanglement in fishing gear and hunting (NOAA 2018a).
 There are no known threats in the Action Area that are specific to only Fraser's dolphins.